Witten-E/bibleBot/README.md

 Because I'm bad at git things, this repo did not exist for a while while I was working on the project because I was working out of an outdated repo with my old name attached to it, so apologies for lack of historical evidence.

+TODO:
+1. get the OKD webhook to actually update the container because it's currently using an out-of-date version
+2. adding profile photo to the bot and updating the username to Robot Jesus (hate working with slack)
+3. adding more trigger words and parameters so people can display whether they the words in/out of bible to be printed or none.